 A foreign investor in Australia, or an Australian investing overseas, can use ISDS to seek compensation for certain breaches of a country's investment obligations.
 For example:

-- obligations in relation to expropriation of a foreign investor’s property;
+- obligations setting parameters on expropriation of a foreign investor's property;

 - non-discrimination and minimum standards of treatment (such as protection against denial of justice);